Chaarvi-i/team-leibniz/README.md

 I'm kayode Raheem, a BSc graduate of biochemistry.
 An experience quality control officer.
 Currently looking to start with my Ph.D. program in Bioinformatics.
 Seeking of acquiring skills in python & R programming, machine learning, bioinformatics tools and database to broaden my knowledge in research area of biomedical science 🔬.
 Here is my LinkedIn profile https://www.linkedin.com/in/kayode-raheem-333290113.
 Let connect and build a network of scholars

+### Hamail Iqbal

+Hi, I'm Hamail.
+I recently graduated with a BA in Cell Biology and Neuroscience.
+Though I have minimal coding experience, I am interested in improving my knowledge of bioinformatics and the use of machine learning/deep learning within the life sciences and medicine.
+I look forward to working with you all!